aayani/prisma-next-js/README.md

 # Prisma Next.js

-Base setup for full stack solution to develop web app using Next.js and Prisma alongwith GraphQL
+Base setup for full stack solution to develop web app using Next.js and Prisma alongwith GraphQL.

 ## Getting Started

-This project is bootstrapped with [Next.js](https://www.nextjs.org) and [Prisma](https://www.prisma.io).
+This project is bootstrapped using [Next.js](https://www.nextjs.org) and [Prisma](https://www.prisma.io).
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites